Highly symmetric fundamental domains for lattices in R^2 and R^3

 \begin{proof}[Proof (of Theorem \ref{thm:satz2})] We consider 6 cases (numbers 4-14 in Table \ref{tab1} and Figure \ref{fig:3d}, identified if they have equal point groups).
-This will yield the entries of the last column of Table \ref{tab1}, which shows the name of the two-dimensional fundamental cell used, and the order of the symmetry group of the corresponding three-dimensional fundamental cell (in parentheses).
+This will yield the entries of the last column of Table \ref{tab1}, which shows the name of the two-dimensional fundamental domain used, and the order of the symmetry group of the corresponding three-dimensional fundamental domain (in parentheses).

 {\bf Case 1:} Hexagonal (4).
-The lattice consists of (equidistant) layers of hexagonal lattices.
-Attaching a thickened version of the fundamental cell $F_{\triangle}$---say, $F:=F_{\triangle} \times [0,\ell]$, where $\ell$ is the distance of two adjacent layers---to each lattice point yields a tiling of $\R^3$.
+The lattice consists of equidistant layers of hexagonal lattices.
+Attaching a thickened version of the fundamental domain $F_{\triangle}$---say, $F:=F_{\triangle} \times [-\ell/2,\ell/2]$, where $\ell$ is the distance between two adjacent layers---to each lattice point yields a tiling of $\R^3$.
 The symmetry group $S(F)$ of $F$ is $\ast12 \; 2$, the new symmetries coming from rotating $F$ along an axis which is parallel to the layers of hexagonal lattices about $\pi$ (``turning $F$ upside down'').

 {\bf Case 2:} Tetragonal (5-6).
 These lattices consist of equidistant layers of square lattices.
-Thus we can use the thickened version of the fundamental cell $F_{\square}$ of the square lattice, its symmetry being $\ast82$, having order 32.
+Thus we can use the thickened version of the fundamental domain $F_{\square}$ of the square lattice, its symmetry being $\ast82$, having order 32.